btwonion/telekinesis/README.md

 # telekinesis

-This mod/plugin adds the telekinesis enchantment, allowing you to instantly move drops into your inventory.
+This mod/plugin adds the telekinesis enchantment, allowing you to instantly move exp and item drops into your inventory.
+This includes the drops from mobs, vehicles and blocks.

 ## Configuration